 From one-to-one sessions with our tutors at the Writing and Language Skills Centre, to help understanding maths and statistics at the Maths Skills Centre.

-There's also the opportunity to learn a new language, improve your digital skills, learn how to follow good academic practice, or consider taking an elective module.
+There's also the opportunity to improve your digital skills, learn how to follow good academic practice, or consider taking interdisciplinary modules outside your department.

 You can access a number of dedicated spaces for prayer and reflection on campus.
 Our two Christian chaplains are available to people of all faiths and none, and can provide information on places for worship both on and off campus.